 6. Leaves of Absence Without Pay.
 A staff member may

 request a leave of absence without pay for educational, medical or

 personal reasons for a period of from one to twelve months.
 Such

-requests shall be approved by the appointing officer (if the staff
+requests is subject to approval by the appointing officer (if the

 Office.
 The staff member's accrued vacation will be protected during

 the leave period although additional benefits will not accrue.
 The